RetirementHow To Create Your Retirement Checklist

 How much debt will I/we have when I retire?

-Hopefully, you’ll have zero debt but for many Canadians, this is not the case.
+Hopefully, you’ll have zero debt, but this is not true for many Canadians.

-While you can pay off debt as aggressively as you can so you have little when you do retire.
+While you can pay off debt aggressively as possible, you will have little when you retire.

 When should I/we retire?